BYUASG/branch-deploy/README.md

 This is a collection of shell scripts used to automatically deploy development branches of a docker-compose project via a CI pipeline.
-This will allow your team to preview code to stakeholders or users before merging allowing for earlier testing and feedback.
+This will allow your team to preview code to stakeholders or users before merging, allowing for earlier testing and feedback.